lmeri/cybersecuritybase-project/README.md

 7. On the ”/form” page fill in anything you want in the field Email.
 For example ”testi2@testi.fi”.
 8. Click Submit.
 9. You can now see both signups.
 In the browser’s address bar write ”localhost:8080/clear/id” (without quotes and replace id with ted’s signup’s id) and click Enter.
 10. Now the signup was deleted.
-This means that normal users can delete other users’ signups, even though that functionality should require authentication of the user that submitted the signup in question.
+This means that users can delete other users’ signups.

 #### How to Fix?
 1. Go to src/main/java/sec/project/controller/ and open file SignupController.java